+Students may camp out on campus if they stay near the houses or near the routes of the Night Watchmen.
+They must leave dated signs on their door stating that they are camping out.
 If a student forgets to sign out or changes her address or is detained beyond the expected time of return, she must get in touch with the college immediately, giving complete information to Switchboard or to the Student Personnel Office.
-(The college will not accept collect calls for the above procedure except in emergencies.)
+(Switchboard is willing to accept collect calls to facilitate the above procedure.
+Such calls are then billed to the student.)
 When the delay means that the student will miss classes, the Student Personnel Office, if notified by the student of her reasons, will explain them promptly to her counselor and instructors.